BLCM/BLCMods/Borderlands 2 mods/55tumbl/Cloud Kill Dynamic Nerf/REAMDE.md

 The Cloud Kill Dynamic Nerf is compatible with the Skill Scaling Patch.
 It should be compatible with most other mods, as long as they do not touch Cloud Kill and/or Blight Phoenix.
 If they do touch Cloud Kill and/or Blight Phoenix, it will probably still be fine as long as you add the Cloud Kill Dynamic Nerf at the end.
+It may also not be fine at all.

 (Note that, in practice, Blight Phoenix is left unchanged by this mod.. it did lose a few of its internal organs, but with no noticeable consequences).